MikeH138/mhenson-responsive-portfolio/README.md

 * An about me page, which consists of a brief autobiography and an image of myself.

-* A page called Portfolio, which displays 5 photographs, a few of which were taken by myself.
+* A page which showcases my first project, called No Waste Kitchen, a Day Planner app, and a Weather Dashboard app.

 * A contact page, which has a form with 2 text inputs (one for name, and one for email) as well as a textarea tag, where the user can type their message for me.